DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

     Using the following advanced settings, you can further optimize the computational efficiency and thoroughness of the validation:

     - **Number of timesteps**: More timesteps provide a detailed view of how the model behaves over time and smaller prediction error, while fewer timesteps simplify the analysis and reduce run time when precision isn't as critical.
-    - **Tolerance**: Controls how finely the operator segments the parameter space for validation; the value is the relative size of the smallest sub-region that will be checked for satisfiability; `1.0` means "do not segment the input parameter space at all"  while `0.1` means "segment the space down to 10% of the parameter ranges".
+    - **Tolerance**: Controls how finely the operator segments the parameter space for validation.
+The value is the relative size of the smallest sub-region that will be checked for satisfiability. `1.0` means "do not segment the input parameter space at all" while `0.1` means "segment the space down to 10% of the parameter ranges".

         ???+ tip